Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

 We performed an additional series of simulations using \PhFour\, and \HermiteGRX, but with realizations generated using a \cite{1911MNRAS..71..460P} sphere and a King model \citep[$W_o = 12$,][]{1966AJ.....71...64K}.

-The main reason for not performing larger simulations including the EIH equations, is their unfavorite scaling of the computer time with $N$, which we depict in fig.\,\ref{fig:scaling_with_N}.
-We estimate approximately $1$ year of integration for $N\sim 10^4$ with the current CPU implementation.
+The main reason not to perform larger simulations including the EIH equations is their unfavorite scaling of the computer time with $N$, which we depict in fig.\,\ref{fig:scaling_with_N}.
+We estimate approximately $\text{one}$ year of integration for $N\sim 10^4$ with the current CPU implementation.